 Right ascension is measured as an angle round from the vernal equinox, a point in the sky also known as the First Point of Aries $\Upsilon$ , in the same way that longitude is measured around the Earth from Greenwich.
 Figure 17.2 illustrates RA/Dec coordinates.
-The angle $\alpha$ is usually expressed as time with minute and seconds, with 15° equaling one hour.
+The angle $\alpha$ is usually expressed as time with minute and seconds, with 15° equalling one hour.

 Unlike Altitude/Azimuth coordinates, RA/Dec coordinates of a star do not change when the observer changes latitude, and do not change noticeably over the course of the day due to the rotation of the Earth.
-RA/Dec coordinates are generally used nowadays in star catalogs such as the Hipparcos catalog.
+RA/Dec coordinates are generally used nowadays in star catalogues such as the Hipparcos catalogue.

 However, the story is complicated a little by precession (section 17.8) and parallax (section 17.9).
-Precession causes a slow drift of the coordinates almost parallel to the ecliptic, and therefore star catalogs always have to specify their equinox of validity.
+Precession causes a slow drift of the coordinates almost parallel to the ecliptic, and therefore star catalogues always have to specify their equinox of validity.
+Current catalogs and atlases use coordinates for J2000.0.